On this page we'll be discussing the grammar of Iemy. If you have

 means there is no way to distinguish between, for example, (a can of)

-both cases, the word is "iȓvheao" (where we have included the noun
+cases, the word is "iȓvheao" (where we have included the noun ending

-word (stem) can be used for anything as long as it "makes sense" and
+(stem) can be used for anything as long as it "makes sense" and expresses

-expresses your meaning.
-In general, we live with the resulting ambiguity, which can typically
+your meaning.
+In general, we live with the resulting ambiguity,

 "I like painting" = <I like paint> = "aȓt arhyȓt iȓvhea"